beeware/Python-Apple-support/README.rst

 Python Apple Support
 ====================

-**Python 3.7.0 has not yet been released - this repository is a placeholder in preparation for the final release, which is currently expected mid 2018**

 **This repository branch builds a packaged version of Python 3.7.0**.
 Other Python versions are available by cloning other branches of the main repository.